by Elemental Green staff

 These accreditations from the not-for-profit Chlorine Free Products Association (CFPA) are meant to distinguish paper products that do not use chlorine or chlorine compounds in the processing.
 Chlorine-free processing can aid in keeping rivers and water supplies clean.
 The Processed Chlorine Free label is reserved for recycled content paper with at least 30% post consumer content.

-CRI Green Label & Green Label Plus
+CRI Green Label Plus

-These labels issued by the Carpet and Rug Institute indicate that carpet, carpet backings, cushions and adhesives emit low amounts of VOCs (Volatile Organic Compounds).
+These labels issued by the Carpet and Rug Institute indicate that carpet, carpet backings, cushions and adhesives emit low amounts of VOCs (volatile organic compounds).
 The Green Label Plus is given to those carpeting products that exceed the green building requirements dictated by California schools which focus on post-consumer content, VOC emissions, the absence of PBDE flame retardant, life cycle assessment, and recycling.

 SMaRT Certified